oracle-livelabs/analytics-ai/oac-sm-security/create-initialization-block/create-initialization-block.md

-# Title of the Lab
+# Create Initialization block in OAC

 ## Introduction

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...
+This lab walks you through the steps to ...

 Estimated Time: -- minutes